-SHARE is governed by its Board of Trustees, which is responsible for setting the strategic direction of the organisation and the working policies of the charity.
-The Trustees carry the ultimate responsibility for the conduct of SHARE and for ensuring that the charity satisfies its legal and contractual obligations.
+working policies of the charity.
+The Trustees carry the ultimate responsibility for the conduct of strong and charity satisfies its legal and contractual obligations.
 The Board of Trustees have this year completed an independent skills evaluation.
 The resulting gap in desirable skills has been identified and The Board is actively recruiting members to ensure a full complement of skills.
-The board of Trustees continues to seek funds to appoint an operational manager to manage the day to day operations of the charity in order to facilitate effective operations.
+The Board of Trustees continues to seek funds to appoint an operational manager to manage the day to day operations of the charity in order to facilitate effective operations.
 This manager will have delegated authority, within the terms approved by The Trustees, for operational matters including finance, employment, and project and service development, and any other arising issues.
 The current Board of Trustees is independent of management.

 SHARE has 2 members of staff.
 One full time position as the charity shop manager, and one half time position as the Homeless outreach manager.
-All other roles within Share are undertaken by its extensive team of volunteers
+All other roles within Share are undertaken by its extensive team of volunteers.